parthasen/systemPipeR/README.md

-systemPipeR: NGS pipelines and automated reports
+systemPipeR: NGS pipelines and reports
 ===

 R package for building *end-to-end* analysis pipelines with automated report